What Is Tuina Massage? Traditional Chinese Therapy Explained

 The Awesome Benefits of Tuina Massage

-Research shows Tuina Massage can do so much good for your health!
+Research shows that Tuina Massage can do a great deal of good for your health!
 Here are some of the top ways it can help:

-You might feel some mild soreness afterward as your energy starts flowing again.
+You may experience some mild soreness afterward as your energy levels start to return.
 But most people report tuina makes them feel relaxed and rejuvenated!

 Is It Normal To Feel Pain After Tuina?